Victorian era

-In the history of the United Kingdom and the British Empire, the Victorian era was the reign of Queen Victoria, from 20 June 1837 until her death on 22 January 1901.
-Slightly different definitions are sometimes used.
+In the history of the United Kingdom and the British Empire, the Victorian era was the reign of Queen Victoria, from 20 June 1837 until her death on 22 January 1901, although slightly different definitions are sometimes used.
 The era followed the Georgian era and preceded the Edwardian era, and its later half overlaps with the first part of the Belle Époque era of continental Europe.

 Various liberalising political reforms took place in the UK, including expanding the electoral franchise.
-The Great Famine caused mass death in Ireland in the mid 1840s.
-Britain had peaceful relations with the other great powers.
-It participated in various military threats and conflicts mainly against minor powers.
-The Crimean War of the 1850s was against Russia.
-It was seen as a major threat to the Ottoman ally and to India.
-The British Empire expanded during this period and the Royal Navy was predominant power in the world.
+The Great Famine caused mass death in Ireland in the mid-1840s.
+Britain had relatively peaceful relations with the other great powers.
+It participated in various military conflicts, mainly against minor powers.
+The British Empire expanded during this period and was the world's hegemonic superpower.

 Victorian society valued a high standard of personal conduct across all sections of society.
 The emphasis on morality gave impetus to social reform but also placed restrictions on certain groups' liberty.
 Prosperity rose during the period, but debilitating undernutrition persisted.
-Literacy and childhood education became near universal in Great Britain for the first time.
-Whilst some attempts were made to improve living conditions, slum housing and disease remained a severe problem.
+Literacy and childhood education became near-universal in Great Britain for the first time.
+While some attempts were made to improve living conditions, slum housing and disease remained a severe problem.

 The period saw significant scientific and technological development.
 Britain was advanced in industry and engineering in particular, but somewhat less developed in art and education.
 Great Britain's population increased rapidly, while Ireland's fell sharply.

-Terminology
+Terminology and periodisation

 In the strictest sense, the Victorian era covers the duration of Victoria's reign as Queen of the United Kingdom of Great Britain and Ireland, from her accession on 20 June 1837—after the death of her uncle, William IV—until her death on 22 January 1901, after which she was succeeded by her eldest son, Edward VII.
 Her reign lasted 63 years and seven months, a longer period than any of her predecessors.
-The term 'Victorian' was in contemporaneous usage to describe the era.
-The era can also be understood in a more extensive sense—the 'long Victorian era'—as a period that possessed sensibilities and characteristics distinct from the periods adjacent to it, (Note: This is the term used for the period covered by Patrick Leary's international academic mailing-list VICTORIA 19th-century British culture & society.) in which case it is sometimes dated to begin before Victoria's accession—typically from the passage of or agitation for (during the 1830s) the Reform Act 1832, which introduced a wide-ranging change to the electoral system of England and Wales.
+The term "Victorian" was in contemporaneous usage to describe the era.
+The era can also be understood in a more extensive sense—the "long Victorian era"—as a period that possessed sensibilities and characteristics distinct from the periods adjacent to it, (Note: This is the term used for the period covered by Patrick Leary's international academic mailing-list VICTORIA 19th-century British culture & society.) in which case it is sometimes dated to begin before Victoria's accession—typically from the passage of or agitation for (during the 1830s) the Reform Act 1832, which introduced a wide-ranging change to the electoral system of England and Wales.
 (Note: A Scottish Reform Act and Irish Reform Act were passed separately.)
-Definitions that purport a distinct sensibility or politics to the era have also created scepticism about the worth of the label 'Victorian', though there have also been defences of it.
+Definitions that purport a distinct sensibility or politics to the era have also created scepticism about the worth of the label "Victorian", though there have also been defences of it.